2019 Tampa Bay Buccaneers season: Week 14: vs. Indianapolis Colts

-The Buccaneers overcame 4 turnovers and a 14 point deficit to defeat the Colts 38-35 en route to their first 3-game winning streak since 2016.
+The Buccaneers overcame 4 turnovers and a 14-point deficit to defeat the Colts 38-35 en route to their first 3-game winning streak since 2016.
 Jameis Winston set a career best and Buccaneers single game record for the most passing yards in a home game with 461 total yards (456 passing, 5 rushing), 5 total touchdowns (4 passing, 1 rushing), and 3 interceptions (one returned for a touchdown).
 Winston also broke the franchise record for passing yards in a single season that he set in 2016.
 Despite the win, which improved the team to 6–7, Tampa Bay was eliminated from postseason contention for the 12th year in a row after the Minnesota Vikings also won that day.
+This would be the last time they failed to qualify for the playoff until 2025.